Sustainable Maintenance Programs

 - Re-Refining Oil and Recycling Filters

-Closed loop recycling: Oil is a precious and finite resource that helps power global transportation.
-We do our part by recycling and re-refining used motor oil to help ensure a sustainable supply.
+Closed loop recycling: Because oil is a finite resource that helps power global transportation, we recycle and re-refine used motor oil to help ensure a sustainable supply.
 Every year Enterprise Holdings re-refines more than 1 million gallons of oil for reuse in our fleet and recycles 1 million oil filters.
 That represents 95 percent of all oil and virtually every filter used in our North American service centers.
-Click here to view video.
+In 2017, the Ethical Corporation honored Enterprise Holdings as a Responsible Business Awards finalist in the “Supplier Engagement of the Year” category.
+Click here to view video: Closing the Loop on Oil Consumption at North American Airports.

 - Repurposing Tires